 I don’t think there’s a rental car company, at least in the United States, that allows smoking in their cars anymore.
 Of course, if you’re a smoker, having the smell of smoke in your rental car wouldn’t be a huge deal.
 I mean, I guess it wouldn’t be.
 I dunno; I’ve never been a smoker (it’d stunt my growth…*ba dum tsss* [I’m 4’6″, y’all]).
 But what if you’re a non-smoker and you don’t notice the smell (it’s possible) until after you’ve taken possession of the rental car and are on your way to your destination?
-That’s exactly what happened to our reader, Dana, when she was out of town a few weeks ago.
-Here’s how the situation was handled, not only by Dana and her husband Tim, but by the rental car company.
+That’s exactly what happened to our reader, Dana, when she was out of town a while back.
+Here’s how the situation was handled, not only by Dana and her husband Tim but also by the rental car company.

 As per Dana: